On Scarf's theorem for Generalized Cooperative Games: Introduction

-A solution of the NTU game is an allocation vector \( x \in V([n]) \) such that no coalition can strictly improve its payoff by acting alone.
-This leads to a generalization of the core for NTU games.
+A solution of the NTU game is an allocation vector \(x\in V([n])\) such that no coalition can strictly improve its payoff by acting alone.
+This leads to the following definition of the core.
+The \textit{core} \(C(V)\) of the game \(([n],V)\) is the set